AdityaGadepalli/DSL2020/README.md

     |── Slides                           <- Contains the PPT and PDF of the final presentation
     |── csv_files                        <- Contains all the csv files used within the ipynb
-    ├── images                           <- Contains all the image files used within the ipynb ├── ipynb_files                      <- Contains the main ipython Juptyter Notebook implementation of the complete project
-    ├── tableau_files                    <- Contains the tableau workbook file of the Dashboard
+    ├── images                           <- Contains all the image files used within the ipynb ├── ipynb_files                      <- Contains the ipython notebook of the complete implementation ├── tableau_files                    <- Contains the tableau workbook file of the Dashboard

 ![Screenshot](flowchart.png)